The Silmarillion — Collector's Edition (1982)

 Couple of specific points worth further consideration.
 Firstly, quality.

-The prospectus (above)the one described by Hammond as directed to the publicdescribes a wonderful sounding book; although it's questionable in 1982 (or now) whether this was the ‘ultimate acquisition’ for those who ‘care for and collect fine books’.
+The prospectus (above)the one described by Hammond as directed to the publicdescribes a wonderful sounding book; although it is questionable in 1982 (or now) whether this was the ‘ultimate acquisition’ for those who ‘care for and collect fine books’.
 Another claim, that it would be a ‘superb example of the craft of hand book binding’, encapsulates vague promises of quality.
 Even so, it wouldn't be unreasonable for prospective buyers to expect something beyond normal trade publishing standards; and—provided the book has been looked after—for someone today to expect likewise.
 But the prospectuses were—as Hammond, charitably, comments in Descriptive Bibliography—incorrect or imprecise in various respects.
 And if one is lucky enough to handle a copy, take the time to examine the book more closely, interrogate some of those advertised claims... well, Hammond is on to something—they don't, in truth, all stand up.

 In a recent BLACKWELL'S RARE BOOKS catalogue (Antiquarian and Modern [catalogue B203], n.d.
 [2023], p.
 48, item 67) the cataloguer, Henry Gott, couldn't even bring himself in good conscience to describe the binding as leather, instead opting for ‘full red leatherette’; adding—far less charitably—that ‘the cynical might note this to be a triumph of marketing rather than of book design’.
 A former employee of GA&U once described this book to me as ‘a cynical commercial operation that made a vast amount of money’.
 (The 2023 Blackwell's copy sold—quickly—for the £2,000 asking price.)

 So, what should one have expected of an ‘exquisitely hand bound’ book?
 One should have expected quality materials and fine-binding features.
-It's not clear this edition meets either criteria.
+It is not clear this edition meets either criteria.
 The page-block hasn't—not surprisingly—been rounded or backed by hand.
 The book construction is disappointingly—but again, not unexpectedly—a case-binding; the raised bands are, of course, false.
 The endpapers are simply tipped-on, therefore structurally weak; the headbands are machine-made.
 All of this is trade, not craft.

 But the biggest question mark (for me) is over the binding material, described in the prospectus as ‘finest grained red Moroccan [sic] leather’.
 The leather used—on the three copies I've examineddoesn't appear to be particularly high-grade; one with, for example, a natural grain pattern, characteristic of full-grain leather.
 In fact, the grain pattern is noticeably pronounced; side-by-side comparison shows evidence of grain pattern repetition, suggestive of a corrected-grain i.e. a leather with an embossed grain pattern.
 This may have been necessary because a split-leather was used; again, not a high-grade, quality leather.
 (The term ‘Morocco’ is also conveniently slippery; it implies quality.)
 The leather also has an unnatural, almost plastic-like feel (and look) to it, possibly the result of poorly executed finishing layers.
 Fugitive white marks on the leather have also been noted.
 For anyone who has handled leather books—particularly early twentieth-century or earlier—there is something noticeably amiss here.